NIEHS/ICE_IVIVEpipeline/README.md

 	glu_MaxConc.R: 3 compartment model that calculates the maximum plasma concentration of a chemical assuming BPA-like properties for glucoronidation
-	CalcEAD.R: calculates the estimated administered dose based on a given plasma concentration and invitro tests EADboxplot.R: generates boxplots of the EAD values for each chemical based on the in vitro activity concentrations ICE_iviveScript.Rmd: the R notebook with the workflow code
+	CalcEAD.R: calculates the estimated administered dose based on a given plasma concentration and invitro tests EADboxplot.R: generates boxplots of the EAD values for each chemical based on the in vitro activity concentrations ICE_IVIVE.Rmd: the R notebook with the workflow code